arednch/packages/README.md

   ​make package/phonebook/compile
   ```

-  Run it with the `V=Sc` option to get much more detailed debugging output:
+  Run it with the `V=sc` option to get much more detailed debugging output:

   ```
-  ​make package/phonebook/compile V=Sc
+  ​make package/phonebook/compile V=sc
   ```

 - Find the compiled packages